-- Distributed files should never depend upon non-distributed built files. - Distributed files should be distributed will all their dependencies. - If a file is intended be rebuilt by users, there is no point in distributing it.
+- Distributed files should never depend upon non-distributed built files. - Distributed files should be distributed with all their dependencies. - If a file is intended to be rebuilt by users, then there is no point in distributing it.

-For desperate cases, it's always possible to disable this check by setting distcleancheck listfiles as documented in Chapter 13 [Dist], page 69.
+For desperate cases, it's always possible to disable this check by setting distcleancheck_listfiles as documented in Chapter 14 [Dist], page 93.
 Make sure you do understand the reason why 'make distcheck' complains before you do this. distcleancheck_listfiles is a way to hide errors, not to fix them.
 You can always do better.

-26.5 Flag Variables Ordering
+27.6 Flag Variables Ordering